Level 1 Award in Health and Safety in a Construction Environment

 Health & Safety in a Construction Environment

-3B Training are accredited by the British Safety Council to deliver their Health and Safety in a Construction Environment training course.
+3B Training is accredited to deliver the Health and Safety in a Construction Environment training course by the British Safety Council.
 It is an alternative to the CITB Health and Safety Awareness course and is a pathway to obtaining your CSCS Green Card.

 Who is it for: